Reminders-Compliance with Procurement Requirements

-Sections 210.10(f), 215.14a(d), and 220.16(e) of 7 CFR, require contractors under all contracts to provide sufficient information to permit an SFA to identify allowable and unallowable costs, as well as the amount of all such discounts, rebates, and credits on invoices and bills the FSMCs present for payment to an SFA.
+Sections 210.21(f) (changed by USDA Policy Memo SP 012-2011 [Revised]), 215.14a(d), and 220.16(e) of 7 CFR, require contractors under all contracts to provide sufficient information to permit an SFA to identify allowable and unallowable costs, as well as the amount of all such discounts, rebates, and credits on invoices and bills the FSMCs present for payment to an SFA.
 It is critically important that all contracts include the required provisions as described herein and that the contract provisions are monitored and enforced by SFAs and SAs.

 Specifically, any prompt payment discounts, rebates, credits, or tangible incentives obtained from local vendors or through national or regional purchasing arrangements by the FSMC, must be retained by the SFA.
 The retention guidelines are as follows:

 - Allowable charges to an SFA must be net of all credits, discounts, and rebates.

 - An SFA must not be charged by the FSMC for costs that have been reduced by credits, discounts, and/or rebates.

 - An SFA must benefit from all credits, discounts, and rebates, including those obtained by the FSMC.

 - Monthly operating statements must clearly illustrate these transactions, including the date, amount(s), and applicable items that were discounted, credited, and/or rebated.